HomeGuidesAPI ReferenceChangelog

 When a response is returned, there are two key pieces of information to consider:

-• HTTP Status Code - This indicates the protocol-level status of the response.
+• HTTP status code: Protocol-level status of the response.

-• Response Payload - This is the response body in a standard format that provides the application-level status, results, and any applicable errors.
+• Response payload: Response body in a standard format that provides application-level status, results, and errors.

 HTTP CodeMessageDescription